eddypeacegamer/clip-api/README.md

 # clip-api

-The Api has the purpose of expose the information from Clip to process payment translation and Disbursements.
+The Api has the purpose of expose the information from Clip to process payment transactions and Disbursements.

 ## Technologies